trentagon/CarbSilWeathering/README.md

 Import the runWeatheringModel function and the ModelInputs class from the WeatheringModel.py file.
 The model can be run by simply calling runWeatheringModel(), which will calculate the steady-state atmospheric carbon dioxide level, surface temperature, and ocean pH.
-An example of how to use the model and how to change the model inputs is shown in the example.py file.
+Examples of how to use the model and additional details are in the WeatheringModel directory.

 #### Need help?